rorazliev/react-native-starter/README.md

 npx react-native init SomeApp --template https://github.com/rorazliev/react-native-starter.git
 ```

+> Don't forget to replace `SomeApp` with a name of your app.

 `cd` to the project folder and install all dependencies using the following command:

 ```sh